alibaba/yalantinglibs/src/struct_pb/doc/struct-pb-intro.md

 # struct_pb Introduction

 ## Motivation
 Protocol buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
 So many programs use protobuf as their serialization library.
 It is convienient for our customers to use `struct_pack` if we (`struct_pack`) can compatible with protobuf binary format.
-That why we create `struct_pb`.
+That is why we create `struct_pb`.

 ## Background
 In this section, we introduce the [protocol buffer wire format](https://developers.google.com/protocol-buffers/docs/encoding),  which defines the details of how protobuf message is sent on the wire and how much space it consumes on disk.